![]() |

 |

-For example, the resource http://mementoarchive.lanl.gov/ta/timegate/http://lanlsource.lanl.gov/hello is a TimeGate for the Original Resource
+For example, the resource http://mementoarchive.lanl.gov/twa/timegate/http://lanlsource.lanl.gov/hello is a TimeGate for the Original Resource

-http://lanlsource.lanl.gov/hello.
+http://lanlsource.lanl.gov/hello .
 Below is the HTTP response header that allows recongizing the resource as a TimeGate.
 Note that the Location header

-points at a Memento for the Original Resource, and that the Link header contains links to the Original Resource, to several Mementos, and to a TimeBundle. |
+points at a Memento for the Original Resource, and that the Link header contains links to the Original Resource, a TimeMap, and to several Mementos. |

 [6] |